ros2/ros2_documentation/source/Installation/Ubuntu-Install-Debs.rst

 If you installed ``ros-{DISTRO}-desktop`` above you can try some examples.

 First, if you use ``Zenoh`` as the RMW implementation, you will require a router for node discovery and communication.
+The Zenoh RMW implementation (rmw_zenoh_cpp) is not installed by default with ``ros-{DISTRO}-desktop``.
+If you are using the default FastDDS RMW, you can skip this step entirely.

 In one terminal, start the Zenoh router daemon: